Beauty and the Missing Brains

 “Nudity” Gets Lost in Translation

 At the 2011 Miss Universe pageant in São Paulo, Brazil, six-foot Chinese contestant Luo Zilin towered over the competition.
-But when judge and Brazilian model Isabeli Fontana asked Miss China if public nudity is appropriate or “inappropriated” and why, there was certainly some discomfort amongst all parties involved.
+But when judge and Brazilian model Isabeli Fontana asked Miss China if public nudity is appropriate or “inappropriated” and why, there was certainly some discomfort among all parties involved.
 Miss China and her translator were both visibly flustered, but the best was Bravo exec Andy Cohen.
 Watch him watch the translator stumble through the question—his eyebrows were raised so high, it appears they may recede into his salt-and-pepper hairline.
 But in true pageant fashion, the smiles do not leave the contestant, co-host, or translator’s faces as Miss China gave her diplomatic answer about “respecting cultures.”

 Miss Arkansas: Yodeling Ventriloquist